This section continues the setting of Section 3, but with additional assumption that the underlying space is discrete.

 Consider again the distribution in .

-Open the simulation of the distribution in by keeping the default setting \(\alpha = 0.5\).
+Return to the simulation in exercise and keep the default setting \(\alpha = 0.5\).
 Note the shape of the probability density function.
-Run the simulation and compare the empirical density function to the probability density function.

 The semigroup is \((S, \cdot)\) where \(S = \{i^n: n \in \N, \, i \in I\}\) and with the operation \(\cdot\) defined on \(S_+ = \{i^n: n \in \N_+, \, i \in I\}\) by \[i^m j^n = j^{m + n}, \quad i^m, \, j^n \in S_+\]